RacheliYovel/VankaHelmholtz/README.md

 - Table 4: run the file Numerical - Julia\experiments\table4.jl and the resulting table would appear as Numerical - Juliaoutput\Table4.csv

 - Table 5: run the file Numerical - Julia\experiments\table5.jl and the resulting table would appear as Numerical - Julia\output\Table5.csv
+* note that this table contains timing results that can very between dofferent machines and experiments

 - Table 6: This experiment require using the overthrust model (SEG), first read the instructions on the end of this document and run the experiment only after the file Numerical - Julia\experiments\BenchmarkModels\3DOverthrust801801187.dat is saved.
 Next, run the file Numerical - Julia\experiments\table6.jl and the resulting table would appear as Numerical - Juliaoutput\Table6.csv
+* note that this table contains timing results that can very between dofferent machines and experiments

 - Figure 5: this figure requires data both from the Matlab LFA code and the Julia numerical code.
 First run the file LFA - Matlab\experiments\figure5.m and the LFA data will appear as LFA - Matlab\output\Figure5_LFA.m.